-If your resource consent application will affect your neighbours or the wider community or environment, it may need to be processed as a "notified consent".
+If your resource consent application may affect your neighbours, the wider community, or environment, it may need to be processed as a "notified consent".

-Notified consents allow members of the public to give feedback on resource consent applications that affect them.
-The submissions may be presented at a hearing and taken into account when we make a decision on your consent.
+Notified consents allow members of the public and potentially affected parties to give feedback on resource consent applications that affect them. .
+If they lodge a submission, they may be presented at a hearing and taken into account when making a decision on your consent.

 Extra fees apply to notified consents.

 Resource consent fees